Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 Active Item—This drop-down menu enables you to specify the target feature or object to work with when multiple items are selected or loaded to the pane.

 Association tabs—Three tabs at the top of the pane allow you to switch between association types for the network feature set as the active item.
 The number of associations for each type is displayed by an indicator next to the Connectivity, Containment, and Attachment tabs.
-Some tabs may not be visible depending upon the active item selected.
+Some tabs may not be visible depending on the active item selected.

 Add features to section —Use this command to select one or more features on the map to populate the specified section.